Anurag96/NodePractice/README.md

 })
 -----------------------------------------------------------------------------------------------
 // open() is used to open file & .
-// It takes 3 parameters, filename| r+ is read/write format specifier for file | CallBack function -> data & err
+// It takes 3 parameters, filename| r+ is read/write format specifier for file | CallBack function

 fs.open('hello.txt','r+',(err, data) => {
     if(err){